rullmann/bundlewrap-telegraf/README.md

             'haproxy': { # optional
                 'stats_url': 'http://127.0.0.1:11111/stats',
             },
+            'collectd_input': {
+                'ip': '127.0.0.1', # required, on which ip to listen for incoming collectd statistics },
             'custom_configs': { # optional, add custom configs detailed below
                 'someconfig',
             },
         },
     }

+### collectd Input

+Enabling this option and setting the metadata will create an additional config and open firewalld to accept these connections.
+In combination with the [collectd-minimal](https://github.com/rullmann/bundlewrap-collectd-minimal) bundle this allows you to retrieve and store data for special services from collectd.

 ### Custom Configurations